 Key Capabilities:

-• SOC 2 Type II compliance with role-based access control
+- SOC 2 Type II audited with role-based access control

 Best For: Developer tool companies that need to offer extensive third-party integrations quickly without building authentication flows for each service.